ZIT2050/AntySpamLists/README.md

 --------------------------------------------
-## Free lists of spamers and mail servers in Poland and not only
+## Free lists of spamers and spam mail servers in Poland and not only

 All of them were extracted via scripts or by hand from real spam